École centrale de Nantes: PhD

-Opportunities exist for PhD study across numerous fields at Centrale Nantes in collaboration with two doctoral schools: ED SPI (Sciences for Engineering) for which Centrale Nantes is the support institution and MathSTIC (Mathematics and Information and Communication Sciences and Technologies).
+Opportunities exist for PhD study across numerous fields at Centrale Nantes in collaboration with two doctoral schools.
 Scientific production each year, on average, leads to 30 to 35 doctoral theses.

 Partnerships

 Centrale Nantes collaborates with numerous industrial and educational partners within France as well internationally.

 National partnerships

 Centrale Nantes is a public institution and as such falls within the scope of the French Ministry of Higher Education and Research.
 The Ministry prepares and implements policy on the development of higher education and in the field of research and technology, and is responsible for the allocation of state resources and funds.

 As one of the Ecoles Centrale Group alongside CentraleSupélec, Centrale Lyon, Centrale Lille, Centrale Marseille and Centrale Beijing, Centrale Nantes offers students the possibility of an exchange with another Centrale establishment.

-In 2014 the Alliance Centrale - Audencia - ensa Nantes was created, bringing together Centrale Nantes, Audencia Business School and l'Ecole Nationale Supérieure d'Architecture de Nantes.
+In 2014 the Alliance Centrale – Audencia – ensa Nantes was created, bringing together Centrale Nantes, Audencia Business School and l'Ecole Nationale Supérieure d'Architecture de Nantes.
 This strategic alliance brings together engineering, business studies, architecture and design.
-This alliance led notably to the creation of the Centrale-Audencia-ensa business incubator.
 The double degree programmes in 'Engineering and Management' and 'Engineering and Architecture' were also launched as part of the alliance.

 Centrale Nantes has numerous additional French academic partners, listed below: